This was a fun post to write. By combining the experiences of Tracey and myself we were able to build a 10-day road trip circumnavigating Nova Scotia.

 Day 2: Lunenburg to Yarmouth – 3 Hours

-Some unique opportunities await you on this road trip circumnavigating Nova Scotia and Yarmouth is particularly special.
+Some unique opportunities await you on this Nova Scotia road trip and Yarmouth is particularly special.
 Cape Forchu is home to the only lighthouse in Nova Scotia that is open to public tours to the lantern room.
 Climb to the top and you will be rewarded with panoramic views of Cape Forchu, Yarmouth Harbour, and the Atlantic Ocean.
 The lighthouse is also surrounded by Leif Erikson Park which has walking paths, benches, and picnic sites.
 Pick up lunch along the way and enjoy it with a view.

 One of the things that the Yarmouth & Acadian Shores area is known for is stargazing.
 Because it has such dark and clear skies, it has been designated the first Starlight Reserve in North America by The International Starlight Foundation.
 The Deep Sky Eye Observatory outside Yarmouth offers an outdoor viewing platform as well as a telescope indoors under a 9-foot dome.
 You can even spend the night in a Sky Bubble, a tent structure with a bed and a clear vinyl dome so you can lay down and watch the stars until you fall asleep.

 If it's in your budget and you want to treat yourself to one of the most spectacular eco resorts in the world, book a stay at Trout Point Lodge.
 Half an hour from Yarmouth, this luxury wilderness retreat was long on my list of dream trips.
-If you decide to stay there, adjust all of the other timings in your road trip to spend every minute from check-in to check-out on the property.
+If you decide to stay there, adjust all of the other timings in your road trip so you can spend every minute from check-in to check-out on the property.

 Two more posts on the Acadian Shores: